2

 Meals: B

 This is one of those days where it feels as if you are walking for the most part through a big park!
 There are beautiful tranquil sections of the river on shady riverside paths and also through meadows passing houseboats, islands largely built on with little chalets, boat yards, and of course pubs and cafes.
 There is a tiny ferry to take early in the day which is the only one on the tour.
 There is plenty of time for you to visit perhaps the historical highlight of the day: Hampton Court – Cardinal Wolsleys famous palace from 1515.
-Although this can be very busy, it is an amazing place and you will have time for 2 hours or more there if your legs can stand it!
-Then there are just 5km left to Kingston a busy modern and yet historical town.
+Although this can be very busy, it is an amazing place and you will have time for 2 hours or more to explore!
+Then there are just 5km left to Kingston, a busy modern and yet historical town.
 It was at Kingston that 7 Saxon Kings were coronated, underlying the historical importance of the place.
 Accommodation: a pub hotel and a small hotel, both in historical buildings may be used on either side of the river, but still very convenient for the walking route.

 Meals: B

 A fairly long stage takes you through the attractive towns of Richmond and Kew where a diversion may be contemplated to visit Kew Gardens which is just by the Thames.
-We recommend, that you stick to the south side of the river.
+We recommend that you stick to the south side of the river.
 You will however have to watch out for cyclists who also share much of the route today.
 However the track is on the whole quite wide.
 When you reach Barnes Bridge you will realize that central London is quite near and soon after a final breathing space provided by the presence of the London Wetland Centre nearby, ‘The City’ in the form of Hammersmith and Putney soon engulfs you.
 Accommodation: you will be staying in a chain type hotel either side of the river in Putney or Fulham just across the bridge.
 Clean reasonably sized standard rooms.

 Meals: B